 For each in vitro assay, negative (untreated parasites) and positive (pyrimethamine at 1 µM) controls were included.
-The assay results were expressed as a percentage of inhibition of parasite proliferation or invasion, relative to the negative control.
-The inhibitory activity of each plant extract was evaluated at different concentrations, making it possible to determine, if applicable, the 50% inhibitory concentration (IC50), defined as the extract concentration inducing 50% inhibition of parasite proliferation.
+The assay results are expressed as a percentage of inhibition of parasite proliferation or invasion relative to the negative control.
+The inhibitory activity of each plant extract was evaluated at different concentrations, making it possible to determine, if applicable, the 50% inhibitory concentration (IC50), defined as the extract concentration that induces 50% inhibition of parasite proliferation.
 When a dose-dependent effect was observed, a regression line was established, and the equation of this line was used to calculate the IC50.
-Data were statistically analyzed using GraphPad Prism 8 software.
-Comparisons between treated groups and control groups were performed using appropriate statistical tests The Kruskal-Wallis test followed by Tukey’s post-hoc test was used for statistical analysis of the data.
-A p-value < 0.05 was considered to indicate a significant difference between groups.
+The data were statistically analyzed using GraphPad Prism 8 software.
+Comparisons between treated groups and control groups were performed using appropriate statistical tests.
+The Kruskal‒Wallis test followed by Tukey’s post hoc test was used for statistical analysis of the data.
+A p value < 0.05 was considered to indicate a significant difference between groups.

 3. Results AND DISCUSSION